starrymoonlight/BIP/README.md

 ===Conventions with signatures used in Bitcoin===

 Bitcoin signatures have the r and s values mentioned above, and a header.
 The header is a single byte and the r and s are each 32 bytes so a signature's size is 65 bytes.
 The header is used to specify information about the signature.
 It can be thought of as a bitmask with each bit in this byte having a meaning.
+The serialization format of a Bitcoin signature is as follows:

 [1 byte of header data][32 bytes for r value][32 bytes for s value]